 • You think MAT201 is too hard after looking at the sample problems or attending the first couple classes.
 MAT201 is a cumulative course -- the topics build upon themselves throughout the semester.
 If you are having difficulty at the beginning of the semester and you want to major in engineering, you should consider switching to 104 to get a thorough foundation for 201.
 You should switch as soon as possible, as there is no overlap between 201 and 104 early in the semester, and it will be very difficult to catch up and do well in 104.
 You may also consider a switch into 175 if you are absolutely sure that you don’t need to take any further math courses and your program will allow this substitution.
 (175 is not enough for BSE degrees.)

 • You think MAT201 is not challenging enough.
 Wait till you have had a quiz, which usually occurs in the 3rd week.
 Homework problems are often quite routine compared to exam questions.
 Try some old quiz problems, but don’t just read the questions and solutions.
-Instead, see if you can produce correct solutions to most of the problems in the allotted time.
+Instead, see if you can produce correct solutions to most of the problems without referring back to notes or textbooks or other resources.
 If you can do well on old exams, then you may consider taking 203 or 215 instead.
 201 and 203 cover essentially the same topics, so it is quite easy to switch between the two courses in the first few weeks.
 There is no overlap between 201 and 215, so this course switch should take place as early as possible.

 File Attachments